mhevery/qwik-i18n/README.md

 ### Extracting string for translation

 The first step in translation is to build the application.
-Once the artifacts are build the the strings can be extracted for translation.
+Once the artifacts are build the strings can be extracted for translation.

 ```bash
 npm run build.client